This article was updated in February 2024 with contributions from James Maher and Jaymes Dempsey.

-After dark is my favorite time to do street photography.
+I love to do street photography at night.
 The city is lit with a myriad of interesting and colorful light sources, such as lampposts, neon signs, store windows, car lights, and bare bulbs.
 People walk around in their favorite outfits.
-Scenes that seem bland by day turn ominous and fascinating.
+Scenes that seem bland by day turn ominous and fascinating after dark.

 But capturing beautiful night street photography can be hard.
-You have to choose the right settings, contend with camera shake, find the right subjects, and more.
+You have to choose the right settings, contend with camera shake, find the perfect subjects, and more.
 It’s enough to give anyone a headache!

 Fortunately, I’ve been doing street photography at night for many years.
 And over time, I’ve picked up plenty of tips and tricks that’ll improve anyone’s street night shooting.
 I’ve tested different settings, I’ve determined how to handle nighttime lighting, and I’ve learned how to stay safe.

 So to discover my top street night photography tips – and to learn how to capture gorgeous images even in the darkness – read on!